EvictionLab/eviction-lab-website/content/updates/research/pandemic-demographics.md

 In Figure 1 we plot the share of eviction filings against Asian, Black, Latinx, and white individuals before and during the pandemic, as well as the share of all renters in those racial/ethnic groups.
 Prior to the pandemic, Black renters received a disproportionate share of all eviction filings: they made up 21% of all renters in ETS sites, but received 36% of eviction filings.
 They continue to be over-represented during the pandemic, receiving 35% of filings since March 15th.
 Asian, Latinx, and white renters were under-represented in eviction filings relative to their share of the renting population in pre-pandemic times.
 This remains true during the pandemic as well, although the share of filings against Latinx and white renters has increased slightly.
 For example, the share of filings against white individuals has increased from 43.3% to 43.9%, still well below their share of the renting population in this sample (54.1%).

-{{< scaleimg "pandemic_demographics_fig1.jpg" 124 "Figure 1.
-Share of all renters and eviction filing defendants, pre-and during-pandemic, by race/ethnicity."
-"Note: Share of renters by race drawn from the American Community Survey" >}}
+{{< scaleimg img="pandemic_demographics_fig1.jpg" scale="124" title="Figure 1.
+Share of all renters and eviction filing defendants, pre-and during-pandemic, by race/ethnicity." caption="Note: Share of renters by race drawn from the American Community Survey" >}}

 The changes we observe in Figure 1 between the pre-pandemic and pandemic periods represent a weighted average across all ETS sites.
 What’s true of Houston, however, may not hold in Cincinnati.
 When we examined these patterns in each of the sites separately, a few stood out.